 No matter which explanation is the right one, your brake system will need to be disassembled and serviced by a knowledgeable mechanic.

 Any noise is the result of vibration.
-The sound depends on the frequency of the vibration, meaning that a slow vibration will produce some kind of “grunt” while a quick vibration will produce some kind of “hissing”.
-Whenever inspecting a car to find the source of a specific brake noise, always keep in mind that a vibrating component can cause a secondary vibration in another part.
+The sound depends on the frequency of the vibration.
+A slow vibration will produce some kind of “grunt” while a quick vibration will produce some kind of “hissing”.
+Whenever inspecting a car to find the source of specific brake noise, always keep in mind that a vibrating component can cause a secondary vibration in another part.

 Try to see in your head what parts are moving and use your ears to locate the problem.
 Troubleshooting car noises is not always easy but it will become easier as you gain experience.
-Give it some efforts and practice a lot and you should be able to identify and fix most brake-related noises in no time!
+Give it some effort and practice a lot.
+You should be able to identify and fix most brake-related noises in no time!